JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 updatedObstructions = builtins.map (x: obstructionLocations ++ [ x ]) guardPathNoStart;
 ```

-will make a list of obstructins to test in `updatedObstructions` then we just check how many of those cause a loop
+will make a list of obstructions to test in `updatedObstructions` then we just check how many of those cause a loop

 thankfully this worked first try!
-It only took about 30ish sec which honestly suprised me given that the guardPath is almost 5k cells long.
+It only took about 30ish sec which honestly surprised me given that the guardPath is almost 5k cells long.